GiulioRossetti/cdlib/docs/bibliography.rst

 Bibliography
 ************

 ``CDlib`` was developed for research purposes.
-Here you can find the complete list of papers that contributed to the algorithms and methods it exposes.
+Here you can find a(n almost) complete list of papers that contributed to the algorithms and methods it exposes.

 ----------
 Algorithms